grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 1. Edit the *Latency for Sockshop App* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Graph (Old)* to *Time Series*
 3. Let's fix the legend first.
-* In the legend field (under Options below our formula on the left), change the type from Verbose to Custom and enter {{ job }}.
+* In the legend field (under Options below our query on the left), change the type from Verbose to Custom and enter {{ job }}.
 You will notice that the name of the job is displayed instead of the raw key/value pair.
 But we still don't like the fact that the namespace of _development_ still appears.
 So, let's use a _transformation_ to rename our fields.
 * Click on _Transform_ and then _Rename by Regex_ (scroll down the list or use the 'Add transformation' search).
 For match, let's do 2 string captures - before and after the */*.
 * For match, type in *.+/(.+)*
 * For the _Replace_ field, type in *$1*
 4. Someone else said this graph, denoted in seconds, would be easier to understand if it were in milliseconds.
-* Let's change the formula on the left hand side by adding ** 1000* to the end of the formula.
+* Let's change the query on the left hand side by adding ** 1000* to the end of the query
 * Add a unit to the y-axis.
 Under the panel's search options (top right), type in _Unit_.
 For the unit, use _Time / milliseconds (ms)_.
 5. We now want to make it easier for our colorblind colleagues to read.
 * For all lines in the graph: Use the  *Graph Styles*, choose a Line Width of 2 and a Fill opacity of 0